 Government remittances consist of amounts such as property taxes, harmonized sales taxes and payroll withholding taxes required to be paid to government authorities and are recognized when the amounts come due.
-In respect of government remittances, \$nil (2014 - \$nil) is included in accounts payable and accrued liabilities.
+In respect of government remittances, \$6,152 (2016 - \$735) is included in accounts payable and accrued liabilities.

-13 Comparative figures
+13 Comparative information

-Certain comparative figures have been reclassified to conform to the current year's financial statement presentation.
+Certain prior fiscal year figures have been reclassified to conform to the current fiscal year's financial statement presentation.